Petroleum politics: Nigeria

 Petroleum in Nigeria was discovered in 1955 at Oloibiri in the Niger Delta.
 High oil prices were the driving force behind Nigeria's economic growth.
 This has made the Nigerian economy to become the largest in Africa surpassing both Egypt and South Africa, also making it the 24th largest in the world.

 The Nigerian economy is heavily dependent on the oil sector, which accounts for 98% percent of export earnings and 83% of federal government revenues as well as generating 14% of its GDP.

 Even with the substantial oil wealth, Nigeria ranks as one of the poorest countries in the world, with a $1,000 per capita income and more than 70 percent of the population living in poverty.
 In October 2005, the 15-member Paris Club announced that it would cancel 60 percent of the debt owed by Nigeria.
 However, Nigeria must still pay $12.4 billion in arrears amongst meeting other conditions.
 In March 2006, phase two of the Paris Club agreement will include an additional 34 percent debt cancellation, while Nigeria will be responsible for paying back any remaining eligible debts to the lending nations.
 The International Monetary Fund (IMF), which recently praised the Nigerian government for adopting tighter fiscal policies, will be allowed to monitor Nigeria without having to disburse loans to the country.

 Russia

 On 21 May 2014, Russia and China signed a $400 billion gas deal for natural gas supplies via the Eastern Route.

 High-priced oil allowed the Soviet Union to subsidize the struggling economies of the Soviet bloc for a time, and the loss of petrodollar income during the 1980s oil glut contributed to the bloc's collapse in 1989.

+On 22 October 2025, the United States imposed sanctions against Russia's largest oil companies Rosneft and Lukoil.
+The U.S. also threatened secondary sanctions against foreign financial institutions and companies that continue to do business with Rosneft and Lukoil, which would affect their customers in China, India and Turkey.